 - Store them in a dry place.
 As convenient as it is to have tools ready in the garden, unless you have a dry tool storage option in your garden, bring tools inside.
 This can be a shed or garage, but you certainly don’t want to leave them out in the elements.

 How Often Should You Clean Garden Tools?

 This is a great question, and if you watch my video below, you’ll see I haven’t always been a great caretaker of garden tools.
 But if you’re in the height of garden season, and you’re using tools on a daily basis, then try to brush or spray the dirt of every few days or so.

 I can raise my hand for this as well.
 If you simply want lower maintenance tools, then do consider buying stainless steel garden tools.
 These should be resistant to rust and can hold up well for even the most non-motivated garden tool cleaners.

+Need extra help?
 I’ve created a short video of how to clean your garden tools, so if you’d like to “see” me talk you through it, then take a peek.
 Have a great week and happy gardening!!